by-pinja/vf-rest/README.md

 ./vendor/bin/phpunit
 ```

-Or you could easily configure your IDE to run these for you.
+Or you could easily configure your IDE to run those for you.

 ### Metrics